 The non-native Phragmites australis, or common reed, can rapidly form dense stands of stems which crowd out or shade native vegetation in inland and estuary wetland areas.
 Phragmites turns rich habitats into monocultures devoid of the diversity needed to support a thriving ecosystem.
-Non-native Phragmites can alter habitats by changing marsh hydrology; decreasing salinity in brackish wetlands; changes local topography; increasing fire potential; and outcompeting plants, both above and below ground.
+Non-native Phragmites can alter habitats by changing marsh hydrology; decreasing salinity in brackish wetlands; changing local topography; increasing fire potential; and outcompeting plants, both above and belowground.
 These habitat changes threaten the wildlife that depend on those wetland areas for survival.

 Common reed, Phragmites australis, is in the Poaceae or grass family.
 There are at least three lineages, or strains, of common reed in the U.S. At least one is native to the U.S. including the one that was most common in New York, P. australis subsp. americanus.
-Another common reed strain, P. australis var. berlandieri may or may not be native to the U.S. and is found in California, along the Gulf Coast and the southeast.
+Another common reed strain, P. australis var. berlandieri may or may not be native to the U.S. and is found in California, along the Gulf Coast, and in the Southeast.
 One strain is non-native, and was accidentally introduced from Europe in the late 18th or early 19th century in ship ballast.
-This non-native strain is now the most common Phragmites found in New York and the northeast.
+This non-native strain is now the most common Phragmites found in New York and the Northeast.
 There is no field evidence that the non-native will hybridize with the native Phragmites at this time.
 This fact sheet focuses on the non-native Phragmites.

 The non-native Phragmites is a perennial grass that can reach over 15 feet in height.
 It is often found in dense clonal stands made up of living stems and standing dead stems.
 Stems of the non-native Phragmites are hollow, usually green with yellow nodes during the growing season, and yellow when dry in the winter.
 Phragmites leaves are blue-green to yellow-green, up to 20 inches long and 1 to 1.5 inches wide at their widest point.
 They are arranged all along one side of a stem.

-In late July and August, Phragmites is in bloom with purple to gold highly branched panicles of flowers.
+In late July and August, Phragmites is in bloom with purple to gold highly-branched panicles of flowers.
 The seeds are grayish and appear fluffy due to the silky hairs that cover each seed.
-Spread occurs through, rhizomes, stolons and seeds; stolons can grow up to 43 feet from the parent plant.
+Spread occurs through rhizomes, stolons, and seeds; stolons can grow up to 43 feet from the parent plant.

-Root growth below ground is also profuse.
+Root growth belowground is also profuse.
 Phragmites forms a ticket of roots and rhizomes that can spread 10 or more feet and several feet deep in one growing season.

 Each Phragmites plant produces thousands of seeds each year, but seed viability is low, although viability varies from year to year.
 New sites are established through seed movement and from rhizome fragments that float down stream or are moved in soil, especially along roadsides.